Ojerinde/Intrusion-Detection-System-Using-Machine-Learning/README.md

 ## Project Overview

-This project develops a **machine learning-based Intrusion Detection System (IDS)** to classify network traffic as **normal** or **attack** using the **NSL-KDD dataset**.
-Leveraging a Random Forest classifier, the system achieves high accuracy in detecting cyber-attacks, making it a robust solution for cybersecurity applications such as anomaly detection, intrusion prevention, and network threat analysis.
+This project creates an **Intrusion Detection System (IDS)** based on **machine learning** to categorize network traffic as either **normal** or **attack** using the **NSL-KDD dataset**.
+By utilizing a Random Forest classifier, the system attains excellent accuracy in identifying cyber-attacks, presenting a strong solution for cybersecurity applications including anomaly detection, intrusion prevention, and network threat analysis.

 The pipeline encompasses data loading, preprocessing, feature encoding, normalization, model training, evaluation, and visualization.